pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Json_Tweaks.md

 You can suppress the UI for a characteristic by setting Supress to true

           "Suppress":  true,

+In the case where a characteristic includes sub-items, individual items whose name ends with Unused or Internal will not be shown in the UI.

+## Automatic notification

+You can have a characteristic's notify be automatically called by setting AutoNotify to true

+        "AutoNotify": true,

 ## Adding tables and graph